cloud professional services

 Solution

-For this solution, I’ve decided to keep the secret as a Secure String advanced parameter at AWS System Manager Parameter Store so the encryption is done by AWS KMS and the permission to the file will be managed by AWS IAM.
+For this solution, the decision was made to keep the secrets as a Secure String advanced parameter in the AWS System Manager Parameter Store, so the encryption is done by AWS KMS, and the permission to the file will be managed by AWS IAM.

-After uploading the secrets to the Parameter Store I’ve Created a CloudWatch Event event that will listen to changes on the parameter and will trigger an action if a change is made.
-The action is the System Manager Document which I’ve customized for this task.
+After uploading the secrets to the Parameter Store, a CloudWatch Event was created.
+This event will listen to changes on the parameter and trigger an action if a change is made.
+The action is the System Manager Document customized for this task.
 The document will be consumed by the System Manager Run Command and will distribute the changes to all matching servers according to the appropriate Tags.

 event_conf